-What does one do, when your born with sensitive skin?
-Well, I was born with it and it has progressively become more sensitive as I’ve gotten older.
+What does one do, when you’re born with sensitive skin?
+Well, I was and it has progressively become more sensitive as I’ve gotten older.
 Not only do I have sensitive skin (more like hypersensitive), but I also have a condition called Pilaris Keratosis.
-This is a skin condition that is genetic and characterized by the red, rashy look that mostly shows up on the arms, but can be seen on the legs, back, and face.
-Pilaris Keratosis is a condition in which the hair follicle becomes clogged with keratin, resulting in a white bump with a red appearance around the outer edges.
-It is noticeable and can be exacerbated by the environment and use of toxic skin care products.
-I have done much research over the years, tried many things to reduce the condition, and have settled on a simple, natural solution.
+This is a genetic skin condition, it appears as a red, rashy look mostly showing up on the arms.
+It can also show up on your legs, back, and face.
+Pilaris Keratosis is a condition in which the hair follicle becomes clogged with keratin.
+This results in a white bump with a red appearance around the outer edges.
+It is noticeable and can be worse by the environment and use of toxic skin care products.
+I have done much research over the years and tried many things to reduce the condition.
+And I have settled on a simple, natural solution.

-First, let me say, stop using over the counter items from your drugstore; they are loaded with toxins that will make the problem worse.
+First, let me say, stop using over the counter items from your drugstore.
+They are full of toxic chemicals that make the problem worse.
 I once used a prescription ointment from the doctor but I simply did not want to use steroids or toxic creams that could have long-term side effects, and only gave temporary relief.
 You can buy expensive products from the whole food/organic food store but there’s no need when you can make them yourself.

 To reduce redness and imbalance in oil production, especially for the face, wash with an organic face wash or soap.
 I have found that using goats milk soap or an oatmeal soap works best.
 I have also decided upon making my own soap (recipe to come) to reduce the chemicals that are added but you can shop around if you want.
 You must look at the labels and be sure that for sensitive skin they are free of essential oils, fragrances, dyes, perfumes, propylene glycol, and parabens.